API Reference¶

 - Parameters:

-buffer_data (str, xarray.Dataset, or xarray.DataArray) – A tif file, Dataset, or DataArray where the integers represent the categories defined in ‘linear_categories_labels’.
+shelter_data (str, xarray.Dataset, or xarray.DataArray) – A tif file, Dataset, or DataArray where the integers represent the categories defined in ‘shelter_categories_labels’ (the output of shelter_categories.py).
+Both the current (30/40 plus 32-39/42-49) and legacy (31/32/41/42) farmland encodings are handled.

 outdir (str, optional) – The output directory to save results.
-Default is ‘.’.

 stub (str, optional) – Prefix for output file names.
-Default is ‘TEST’.

 save_excel (bool, optional) – Whether to save the results as an Excel file with multiple sheets.
-Default is True.

 - Returns: